-University of California police officers are trained and certified by the California Commission on Peace Officer Standards and Training and authorized as sworn-peace officers as provided by California law.
-They provide 24/7 response to emergency calls, crime in progress, suspect on scene, violence or reports of violence, insufficient information to determine the nature of a call, and some non-emergency calls.
-Police officers assigned to patrol armed and wear police protective equipment, and may drive a distinctly marked patrol vehicle with emergency equipment (e.g. lights & siren).
+University of California police officers are trained and certified by the California Commission on Peace Officer Standards and Training and authorized as sworn peace officers as provided by California law.
+Sworn police officers provide 24/7 response to emergency calls, crime in progress, suspect on scene, violence or reports of violence, insufficient information to determine the nature of a call for service, and some non-emergency calls.
+Police officers assigned to patrol are armed and wear police protective equipment, and may drive a distinctly marked patrol vehicle with emergency equipment (such as lights and a siren).
 They are the primary response to violent crime on campus and at medical centers and enforce local, state, and federal laws.
 They also investigate crimes and conduct arrests.